RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 You can change representation of a dashboard and view it as a Pie, Bar or Time series.
 To change the view of a dashboard, right click on it and select option **View as** menu option and select the view you prefer.

+## Copying Dashboards to Clipboard

+To copy a dashboard into the clipboard, right click on the dashboard and use *Copy to Clipboard* menu option.

 ## Saving Dashboards

 If you want to save a screenshot of a dashboard locally in PNG format, right click on it and select the **Save as ...** option in the context menu displayed.

-## Copying Dashboards to Clipboard
+## Printing Dashboards

-To copy a dashboard into the clipboard, right click on the dashboard and use *Copy to Clipboard* menu option.
+If you want to print out a screenshot of a dashboard, right-click the dashboard to be printed and select the **Print…** option.

 ## Zooming

 For Time series and Bar dashboard representation the following zooming options are available: